connkat/school/COMP1131/Modules/Module5/module5-notes.md

 ## Debugging
 -  Debugging is the act of locating and correcting run-time and logic errors in your programs.
 -  A debugger is a software application that allows us to observe these inner workings as the program executes.
-- One of the most simplistic approaches to debugging involves the use of print- ing.
+- One of the most simplistic approaches to debugging involves the use of printing.
 That is, scattered throughout a program can be `print` and `println` statements that output various information either to the screen or to an output file.

 ### Debugging Concepts
 - Debugging through printing can take us only so far.
 Most of the time, this style of debugging can be effectively used to identify what is happening during execution, or the value of a variable at a certain point in the program.